Gift Ideas They Won't Buy Themselves

 Unknown-3.jpeg

-I used to have a pop socket, but it would pop off my case, and I could neverreally get it in a position that felt comfortable.
+I used to have a pop socket, but it would pop off my case, and I could never really get it in a position that felt comfortable.
 I kept seeing adds for these Loopy cases on Instagram and eventually got one and haven’t looked back since.
 The case offers protection (and comes in lots of really pleasing designs), and the attached silicone loop allows you to hold your phone with one finger (great for when you have a bunch of things in your hand), while making it nearly impossible to drop.
 I also found it much more comfortable single it moves around with your hand as opposed to having to place it in the exact right spot.
+The Flaunt phone rings are sturdier, easier to double as a phone stand and can be added to any phone.
+Flaunt also has gorgeous (but relatively expensive) cases that are likely out of what someone would spend on themselves but make a great gift.
+If you’ve got a Taylor Swift fan in your life, this is who makes her infamous pink mother of pearl square case.

 Experiences

 As I move away from buying people ‘things’ just so they have something to unwrap, I’m moving more towards buying people experiences that they can either do themselves, or for us to do together.
 After all, the memories you get from whatever the thing is, will last wayyyy longer than a new pair of yoga pants.
 Tickets to a concert, or a comedian that you can all go to.
 An overnight trip to a nearby city fo some quality time.
 Something that you know they want to do, but you just haven’t carved out the time or they wont spend that money themselves (massages are a GREAT choice here - everyone could use one but few people will spend on themselves for things viewed as a luxury).
 One thing I love is the idea of a dinner somewhere that is either too far a drive, or maybe too pricey for a random weekend outing, but somewhere that person really wants to go.
-Personally, I’ve been dropping hints about one local NJ restaurant for about four years that my husband has yet to pick up on - maybe this will do the trick.
+Chefs tastings and price-fixe menus are wonderful gifts and can range anywhere from $70-$250 depending on your location and budget.
+If you’re in the Tri-State area, two expensive yet amazing special event dinners I would recommend are Marea in NYC, and Blue Hill at Stone Barns in Tarrytown, NY.

 Warm Boots Sorel.com